-All checks are payable to Sierra Nevada College and mailed to 999 Tahoe Boulevard, Incline Village, Nevada 89451-9999
+Make checks payable to Sierra Nevada College and mail to 999 Tahoe Boulevard, Incline Village, Nevada 89451-9999

 Gifts of securities present one option through which you may contribute to Sierra Nevada College that often takes advantage of tax incentives for avoiding the capital gains tax.
 Please call the Office of Development and Alumni Relations at 775-881-7589 for information on transferring securities to SNC.